artificialsolutions/tie-api-example-twitter/README.md

     | TWITTER_WEBHOOK_ENV| 'environment name'|
     | TENEO_ENGINE_URL|'url for you teneo webchat' |

 1. Build the docker image for the connector.

     ``` bash
     docker build . -t imagename
     ```

+Note: if you are using a Mac "M1 Chip" use: ` docker buildx build --platform=linux/amd64 -t imagename . `

 ### Tag and deploy Docker Image